Preservation Evoker Midnight Interface and Macros Guide

 When building my UI, I follow three core principles.

-- Zoned layout: Abilities are grouped by purpose.
-Single-target heals and externals are together, core healing tools and throughput cooldowns form another zone, and DPS tools, defensives, and raid cooldowns each have their own space.
-One quick glance at a zone tells me exactly what options I have.
+Zoned layout - Group abilities by purpose.
+Keep single-target heals and externals together, core healing tools and throughput cooldowns in another area, and DPS, defensives, and raid cooldowns in their own spaces.
+One quick glance at a zone should tell you what kind of answer you have available.

 With Midnight, Blizzard has made a big push to improve the base UI and reduce reliance on addons.
 We now have: